Fishermen find driver who had been trapped in wrecked truck for six days in Northwest Indiana

 One of the fishermen, Mario Garcia, said he moved the white airbag in the cab of the truck and went to touch what he thought was the driver's dead body.
 But the driver turned around, and began speaking.

-"It almost killed me there, because it was kind of shocking," said Garcia, "but he was alive, and he was very happy to see us."
+"It almost killed me there, because it was kind of shocking," said Garcia, "but he was alive, and he was very happy to see us.
+Like he was really like, I've never seen a relief like that."

 The truck driver said he had been trapped in the truck since Wednesday of last week – and had survived six days without food or water.